 An entry-card system controls access to the Wolfson Building outside normal opening hours.
 This applies to the main Parks Road entrances and the No.7 and No. 11 Keble Road entrances of the Wolfson Building.
 The front door of No. 8 Keble Road has been alarmed and should only be used in an emergency.
+When entering the building out of hours you need to swipe your card, and enter your 4 digit pin followed by the # key to gain entry.

 The cards also control access within the building from the Lecture Theatre areas.
-University cards, will be activated as the Department's entry card, when you have signed the declaration form (included in your information pack).
-To activate your entry card you will need to take your University Card to Brenda Deeley (106).
-You will need to select a four digit pin number.
-You will also need the card to be able to access your pigeon hole (which is a folder in a filing cabinet).
-When entering the building you need to tap in your four digit code followed by the # key to gain entry.
+Your University cards will already be activated on your first day in the department - no need to do anything.
+You will also need the card to be able to access your pigeon hole (which is a folder in a filing cabinet) in the department post room (157), which is situated in the main reception area.